FrederikTobner/JANUS/book/src/chapter-03-boot-process/project-structure.md

 # Project Structure

-Before we write a single line of assembly, let's talk organization.
+Before we write a single line of code, let's talk organization.
 A well-structured OS project is the difference between "I know exactly where that code lives" and "I wrote this three weeks ago and now I can't find anything."

 [!side]
 Good structure pays dividends.
 You'll reference this code constantly as the project grows.